 |

-Recreational Saltwater Fishing License Get A License To provide funds for marine enhancement, enforcement and research, the 1989 Florida Legislature enacted a law requiring saltwater anglers to have a valid fishing license.
-This went into effect January 1, 1990.
-A few years ago, not one southern state required a saltwater fishing license.
+Fishing License A few years ago, not one southern state required a saltwater fishing license.
 Today, six of the nine coastal states in the southern United States require these permits.
 Whether you are a proponent of these licensing requirements or not, the fact is that the revenues provided for fiscal year 1991 exceeded $11,000,000.
 Florida's license income is spent according to legislative mandate.
 Our laws specify that not more than 2.5 percent of the total fees collected are deposited into the Marine Fisheries Commission Trust Fund.
 This money is used to fund the Marine Fisheries Commission, which establishes fishing regulation, and to finance marine research projects.
 At least 2.5 percent of the total funds generated from your saltwater license fee are deposited in the Save Our State Environmental Education Trust Fund, which is used for aquatic education purposes.
 Five percent is set aside for administration of the law, including printing of the license.
 The law requires that the remaining 90 percent of the allocated funds be distributed among marine research; fisheries enhancement such as hatcheries and statistics, habitat restoration, and building artificial reefs; and law enforcement.

 Privacy Policy |